-- Mr. Jeffrey N. Peterson, age 66, the Chairman of our Board is the CEO of Target Discovery, Inc., a personalized medicine diagnostics and analytical testing solutions company; Chairman and CEO of Veritomyx, Inc., a high-performance SaaS (cloud computing) scientific signal-processing company; and was Chairman of Imaging3 (OTCQB: IGNG), a medical and industrial imaging company, from March 2018 through July 2019.
-He has broad executive, general management, multi-functional, multi-business, and international experience, including 20 years at Abbott Laboratories and General Electric, and leadership in multiple trade organizations. - Mr. Vito J. Mangiardi, age 72, has broad executive, general management, multi-functional, multi-business, and international experience, specifically in the life sciences field.
-Mr. Mangiardi is the founding partner, President and CEO of Marin Bay Partners, LLC (MBP), a consulting firm focused in life sciences, pharmaceutical development and clinical diagnostics. - Dr. Michael S. "Mickey" Urdea, age 69, founded and is a Partner for Halteres Associates, a biotechnology consulting firm.
-He serves as an expert consultant to the life sciences industry and philanthropic organizations and is on the scientific advisory boards and boards of directors of a number of biotechnology and diagnostics companies. - Mr. Kevin A. Pollack, age 51, provides a wealth of knowledge and experience in financial and administrative matters.
-Mr. Pollack served as Chief Financial Officer and Director of Opiant Pharmaceuticals, Inc. (OPNT-NASDAQ) from 2012 to 2017 and as an advisor from 2017 to 2018.
+- Mr. Jeffrey N. Peterson, age 68, is the Chairman of our Board.
+He serves as the CEO of Target Discovery, Inc., a personalized medicine diagnostics and analytical testing solutions company; Chairman and CEO of Veritomyx, Inc., a high-performance SaaS (cloud computing) scientific signal- processing company; a board member of MassWerx, Inc.; and was Chairman of Imaging3, a company that was traded on the OTC Markets during Mr. Peterson's tenure, a medical and industrial imaging company, from March 2018 through July 2019.
+He has broad executive, general management, multi-functional, multi-business, and international experience, including 20 years at Abbott Laboratories and General Electric, and leadership in multiple trade organizations. - Mr. Vito J. Mangiardi, age 75, has broad executive, general management, multi-functional, multi-business, and international experience, specifically in the life sciences field.
+Mr. Mangiardi is the founding partner, President and CEO of Marin Bay Partners, LLC (MBP), a consulting firm focused in life sciences, pharmaceutical development and clinical diagnostics. - Dr. Michael S. "Mickey" Urdea, age 71, founded and is a Partner for Halteres Associates, a biotechnology consulting firm.
+He serves as an expert consultant to the life sciences industry and philanthropic organizations and is on the scientific advisory boards and boards of directors of a number of biotechnology and diagnostics companies. - Mr. Kevin A. Pollack, age 53, provides a wealth of knowledge and experience in financial and administrative matters.
+Mr. Pollack served as Chief Financial Officer and Director of Opiant Pharmaceuticals, Inc. from 2012 to 2017 and as an advisor from 2017 to 2018.
+Opiant was listed on the Nasdaq Capital Market from 2017 to 2023.
 Mr. Pollack previously worked as a securities attorney focusing on corporate finance and mergers and acquisitions.
-He also serves as our audit committee financial expert. - Mr. Richard T. Schumacher, age 71, the Company's founder, provides valuable operational, sales and marketing, financial, and managerial expertise and experience and has significant knowledge of the Company's technology and products.
+He also serves as our audit committee financial expert. - Mr. Richard T. Schumacher, age 73, the Company's founder, provides valuable operational, sales and marketing, financial, and managerial experience and expertise and has significant knowledge of the Company's technology, markets, and products.
 In the years since the Company's formation, Mr. Schumacher has served the Company in various roles, including Chief Executive Officer, President, Treasurer, Secretary (Clerk), and Chairman.
 Prior to founding the Company, Mr. Schumacher spent over 13 years working in scientific research and clinical laboratory management at the Center for Blood Research, a Harvard Medical School affiliated laboratory.
-Mr. Schumacher was also the co-Founder of Panacos Pharmaceuticals (NASDAQ: PANC), an anti-HIV drug discovery and development company; co-Founder of Trinity Biotech (NASDAQ: TRIB), a worldwide provider of diagnostic test kits; and the Founder of Boston Biomedica, Inc. (NASDAQ: BBII), which developed the first-in-kind quality control products for infectious diseases testing worldwide.
+Mr. Schumacher was also the co- Founder of Panacos Pharmaceuticals (NASDAQ: PANC), an anti-HIV drug discovery and development company; co-Founder of Trinity Biotech (NASDAQ: TRIB), a worldwide provider of diagnostic test kits; and the Founder of Boston Biomedica, Inc. (NASDAQ: BBII), which developed the first-in-kind quality control products for infectious diseases testing worldwide.
 Mr. Schumacher was the recipient of the 1987 International AIDS Award from the World Federation of Health.